belun.app Blog RU

 Why format JSON?

-Common JSON errors and how to fix them
+Common JSON errors

 Trailing commas.
-Standard JSON does not allow trailing commas after the last element in an object or array. {"a": 1,} is invalid.
-Our formatter catches this immediately.
+Standard JSON doesn’t allow a trailing comma after the last element in an object or array. {"a": 1,} is invalid.
+The formatter catches this immediately.

 Single quotes.
-JSON requires double quotes for both keys and string values. {'key': 'value'} is invalid JavaScript-style notation — use {"key": "value"}.
+JSON requires double quotes for both keys and values. {'key': 'value'} is JavaScript object syntax, not JSON.
+Use {"key": "value"}.

-How our JSON formatter works
+How the formatter works

 Try the JSON Formatter & Validator — paste your JSON and format or validate it in one click, free and private.